netzkollektiv/easycredit-api-v3-php/docs/Api/TransactionApi.md

 Report a refund for a transaction according to its unique functional identifier

 Reports a refund for the specified merchant's transaction.
-Currently there can only be one active refund.
+There can be multiple active refunds.

 ### Example